 What Living in an FHS Home Is Like

-- Quieter and more comfortable โ the enhanced airtightness and MVHR system mean less outside noise and more consistent indoor temperatures
+- Quieter and more comfortable: the enhanced airtightness and mechanical ventilation mean less outside noise and more consistent indoor temperatures

-- Fresh air is mechanically controlled โ MVHR delivers filtered fresh air to every room while recovering heat from extracted air.
+- Fresh air is mechanically controlled.
+Mechanical ventilation delivers filtered fresh air.
+Homes with MVHR recover heat from extracted air, improving efficiency further.
 You do not need to open windows for ventilation (though you still can)

-- Lower energy bills โ the combination of a heat pump, solar PV, and excellent insulation means significantly lower running costs
+- Lower energy costs than existing homes: the combination of a heat pump, solar PV, and excellent insulation means significantly lower running costs compared to a typical existing home, though the saving compared to a Part L 2021 new build may be marginal due to higher electricity unit costs

 If You Are a Landlord

-Landlords should pay particular attention to the EPC reform.
+Landlords should pay particular attention to the proposed EPC reform.
 The current Minimum Energy Efficiency Standards (MEES) require rental properties to achieve at least an E rating.
-The government has consulted on raising this to C, and the new four-metric system may change how minimum standards are defined.
+The government has consulted on raising this to C, and the proposed four-metric system may change how minimum standards are defined.

-- Properties with gas boilers will score D or below on the Heating System metric, which may become relevant if MEES applies to individual metrics
+- Under the proposed EPC reform, properties with gas boilers would score D or below on the Heating System metric, which may become relevant if MEES applies to individual metrics

-- The separate Fabric Performance metric provides a clearer basis for targeting improvements
+- The proposed Fabric Performance metric would provide a clearer basis for targeting improvements

-- The government has not yet confirmed how MEES will work with the new four-metric framework
+- The government has not yet confirmed how MEES would work with the proposed four-metric framework

 For full details on EPC changes, including the timeline and what actions to consider, see our EPC Changes for Homeowners page.